bullhorn/novo-elements/projects/novo-examples/src/home/home.md

 Users have vastly differing needs and goals.
 By identifying key commonalities and themes, we provide a strong experience for all.

-Are you a developer and what to skip right to the code?
+Are you a developer and want to skip right to the code?
 [View Components here](#)

 Looking for the Bullhorn corporate brand guidelines?